-The Thesis Proposal
+X. The Thesis Proposal

-I. Proposal Length and Content
+Proposal Length and Content

 The thesis proposal is the background and planning document for the thesis.
 It must be professional and thorough, and it must be a product of the student's own original thought and effort.
-Use of others' work must be properly referenced in accordance with the APA guidelines.
+Use of others' work must be properly referenced in accordance with APA guidelines.

 The thesis proposal should be between 15 - 20 pages, not including the cover page or references.
-However, the length will vary according to the demands of each thesis and will ultimately be at the discretion of the thesis advisor.
+However, the length will vary according to the demands of each thesis and will ultimately be at the discretion of the Thesis Chair.
 At a minimum, it will include the following, in APA format:

-Cover page (with working title)

-Introduction to the proposed topic

-Purpose and significance (why the paper will add to the body of knowledge in the discipline)

-Statement of the research problem (including relevant research questions)

-Literature review (assessing relevant scholarship which informs the thesis)

-Methodology (overview of whether the study will be quantitative, qualitative, or mixed, and its justification, and what exact methods are to be used)

-Working Reference List
+- Cover page (with working title) Introduction to the proposed topic - Purpose and significance (why the paper will add to the body of knowledge in the discipline) - Statement of the research problem (including relevant research questions) Literature review (assessing relevant scholarship which informs the thesis) - Methodology (overview of whether the study will be quantitative, qualitative, or mixed, and its justification, and what exact methods are to be used) - Working Reference List

-II.
 Proposal Format and Style

-The proposal should be written in accordance with the Publication Manual of the American Psychological Association (students should contact the writing center, or visit the graduate writing center website, with questions regarding the APA formatting and guidelines).
+The proposal should be written in accordance with the APA style guide (students should contact the writing center, or visit the Graduate Writing Center website, with questions regarding the APA formatting and guidelines).
 Electronic references (including Tweets, Facebook, Blog, and other online sources) should be formatted as described in the APA guidelines.
 The proposal also should be preceded by a formal title page.